Pringley/patentpaper2/paper.markdown

 # Conclusions

-Based on our meta-metrics, it seems that while big companies file many patent applications, these patents are *not* any lower quality than average.
+Based on our meta-metrics, it appears that while large companies file many patent applications, these patents are *not* of any lower quality than average.

 By the normalized summed outdegree measure, the top 10 companies each had a mean outdegree more than *double* that of the entire dataset.